ohmp/james-project/src/adr/0034-distributed-listeners-configuration.md

 listeners, and add them if missing (handling the RabbitMQ bindings by this mean), then starts the eventBus which will consume the given queues.

-If a listener is configured with a class unknown to James, the start-up fails and James starts in a downgraded state allowing to unconfigure the falty listener.
-This downgraded state will be descibed in a separate ADR and the link will be updated here.
+If a listener is configured with a class unknown to James, the start-up fails and James starts in a degraded state allowing to unconfigure the faulty listener.
+This downgraded state will be described in a separate ADR and the link will be updated here.

 This differs from [26.
 Removing a configured additional MailboxListener](0026-removing-configured-additional-mailboxListeners.md)